 A blue nevus is a benign type of mole.
-It may be present at birth or develop as a person ages.
-Doctors refer to more than one blue nevus as blue nevi.
+It may appear as a blue lump on the skin.
+A blue nevus may be present at birth or develop as a person ages.
+Healthcare professionals refer to more than one blue nevus as blue nevi.

 There are several different types of blue nevi.
 Common blue nevi are benign and will remain unchanged throughout a person’s life.
 However, there is a rare chance that a cellular blue nevus may change into a form of melanoma.